AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 skips important products or services

-confuses the category
+gets the category wrong

 shows the brand at the end of the list

-doesn’t answer the question’s intent
+doesn’t respond to the question’s intent

 is based on weak or random sources